Another Simpsons Clip Show: Critical reception

 The episode received generally negative reviews, since clip shows tend to be the least favorite episodes among fans.
 The episode has been described as "framed in such a way as to still make [it] worth watching,[...] like a slideshow that's not quite so boring", "another clip show, although not the worst of them", and "the episode title pretty much says it all".
 Colin Jacobson of DVD Movie Guide said in a review: "The romance related storyline fizzles.
 That leaves us with a good collection of clips, but since we can already watch them in their original episodes, why bother with this cheap excuse for product?"

 Lisa's comments — "romance is dead, it was acquired in a hostile takeover by Hallmark and Disney, homogenized, and sold off piece-by-piece" — have been used in case studies of the cultural representations of organizations.
-Lisa's quip would become ironic with the Disney acquisition of Fox.

 Scottish indie-rock band Arab Strap referred to this episode in the lyrics of their debut single "The First Big Weekend" ("Sunday afternoon we go up to John's with a lot of beer in time to watch The Simpsons - it was a really good episode about love always ending in tragedy except, of course, for Marge and Homer.
 It was quite moving at the end and to tell you the truth my eyes were a bit damp").